AxonFlow for Energy & Utilities

 This physical-consequence reality drives three requirements that most AI governance tools are not built for:

-2. Air-gapped and network-isolated deployment.
-Operational technology (OT) networks in power plants, substations, and pipeline control centres are air-gapped or heavily segmented from IT networks.
-A cloud-only AI governance solution that requires internet connectivity to enforce policies is architecturally incompatible with how energy infrastructure operates.
-The governance layer must run inside the isolated network, on infrastructure the energy company controls.
+Air-gapped and network-isolated deployment.
+Operational technology (OT) networks in power plants, substations, and pipeline control centres are often air-gapped or heavily segmented from IT networks.
+A cloud-only AI governance solution that requires internet connectivity to enforce policies is architecturally incompatible with those environments.
+The governance layer must be able to run inside the isolated network, on infrastructure the energy company controls.

-Generic LLM proxies and cloud-hosted governance services fail on all three counts.
+Generic LLM proxies and cloud-hosted governance services often fail on these requirements.
 A proxy cannot halt an agent that has already dispatched a tool call.
-A cloud service cannot enforce policies inside an air-gapped OT network.
+A cloud service cannot enforce policies inside an isolated OT network if policy checks depend on outbound connectivity.
 A logging layer that captures requests after the fact cannot prevent a safety-critical action from executing without human review.

 AxonFlow is purpose-built for this environment.
 It runs self-hosted inside your network perimeter, enforces policies at every governed boundary before actions execute, provides a circuit breaker and kill switch for emergency halt, and gates safety-critical decisions through human-in-the-loop approval queues.